Plastic Film Recycling

 Plastic film items, including grocery bags, bubble wrap, air pillows, and plastic-padded Amazon envelopes, are a significant source of contamination in Tufts' recycling stream.

 It is important that plastic film items are not placed in the normal recycling bins at Tufts because they get caught in the machinery at the recycling sorting facility.
-When this happens, they shut things down, damage equipment, cost time and money, and most importantly, pose a safety hazard to the recycling workers who have to pick them out of the conveyer belts and machinery.
+When this happens, they shut things down, damage equipment, cost time and money, and most importantly, pose a safety hazard to the recycling workers who have to pick them out of the conveyor belts and machinery.

 Plastic Film Recycling Challenge